This file portion of www.watertownhistory.org website

 the county was of German heritage.
 Although there were pockets of Yankee,

-Irish, Bohemian, and Welsh settlers in Watertown, the Germans, by virtue of
+Irish, Bohemian, and Welsh settlers in Watertown, the Germans, by virtue of their numbers, were the most significant in

-and cultural traditions they formed and maintained in the community.
+maintained in the community.

 German